blueturtleai/gimp-stable-diffusion/README.md

 3. Download the model file from here: https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/resolve/main/sd-v1-4.ckpt (4 GB).

 4. Login into your Google account and upload the file to your Google drive.

-#### Ngrok Authtoken
-Ngrok offers a free service to access a server via a public IP.
-1. Create an account on https://ngrok.com.
-It's possible to signup with Google or Github.

-2. Click on the left side menu "Your Authtoken" and copy the token.

 #### Colab server
 1. Open this link in a new tab [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/blueturtleai/gimp-stable-diffusion/blob/main/gimp-stable-diffusion.ipynb)